 Annual screening is rarely a good idea for prostate cancer, and experts say that men over 75 don’t need screening at all.
 But every year, millions of men undergo prostate cancer screening and many get bad news (which is not always accurate).
 In addition, most men don’t know that they can lower the risk of prostate cancer by changing their eating habits.
 (And, it might also be a good idea to take your cell phone out of your pants pocket).

-Our goal for 2010: 10,000 fewer unnecessary mastectomies and prostate cancer surgeries.
+Our goal for this year: 10,000 fewer unnecessary mastectomies and prostate cancer surgeries.
 If men and women knew what experts know about the risks and benefits of these surgeries, only those patients who really need them would undergo the procedures.

 The Cancer Prevention and Treatment Fund helps people lower their risks for all kinds of cancer-including new cancers and recurrence of cancers you’ve already been treated for.
 Whether we are getting dangerous chemicals out of the furniture, carpeting, or toys in your home, or helping you reduce the radiation from your cell phone, we are making sure you can cut through the hype on new medical treatments, and we are helping millions of Americans everyday.